ienugr/go-scholar-tech-test/README.md

 #### Question 1 to 3

-I just re-write the function from K-script to Golang.I
+I just re-write the function from K-script to Golang.

 #### Question 4 to ...

-Create a program to solve the problem
+Create a program to solve the problem.